dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Mockito.md

   <img src="/assets/mock.png" alt="Mock"/>
 </p>

-First we have to create a mock object from our dependency LoginView.
-It can be done by using `loginViewMock = Mockito.mock(LoginView::class.java)`.
-Now we have to pass it to tested object instead of a real dependency.
+First we have to create a Mock object from our dependency `LoginView`.
+It can be done by using `loginViewMock = Mockito.mock(LoginView::class.java)` syntax.
+Now we have to pass created Mock to tested object instead of a real dependency.
 In this case we are passing mock view by calling `createView(loginViewMock)` method.

 ```kotlin
 val loginViewMock: LoginView = mock(LoginView::class.java)